 In Q4, we added several new features and expanded our network before taking a much-needed break for the holidays.
 New features include enhancements to video capabilities (HEVC), security (WAF update), and user management, and more, plus new POPs in South Africa, Japan, and North America.
 Read on to learn what we’ve been up to last quarter.

 In Q3, we were excited to launch some new products and features — including our Media Shield, which is already saving customers up to 75% on infrastructure costs — to help you make the most of our edge cloud network.
 Read on to learn what we’ve been up to last quarter.

-In Q2 2017, we reached 13 Tbps of global capacity, added POPs in Newark, Chicago, and Johannesburg, and launched three new services on the Fastly edge cloud platform: the Fastly Image Optimizer, Load Balancer, and Web Application Firewall (WAF).
+In Q2 2017, we reached 13 Tbps of global capacity, added POPs in Newark, Chicago, and Johannesburg, and launched three new services on the Fastly edge cloud network: the Fastly Image Optimizer, Load Balancer, and Web Application Firewall (WAF).